mhdawson/micro-app-remote-control/README.md

 (https://github.com/mhdawson/arduino-sensors/tree/master/ACRemote),
 and [PI433WirelessTXManager]
 (https://github.com/mhdawson/PI433WirelessTXManager)
-projects as well as any other device which an be controlled through mqtt.
+projects.
+It can also be used with any other device which an be controlled through mqtt.

 The buttons on the remote control are fully customizable in terms of location, size, color and what mqtt topic/message is invoked when the button is pressed.

-The remote can be realized as a browser window, native desktop application or native mobile app using the [micro-app-electron-launcher] (https://github.com/mhdawson/micro-app-electron-launcher), or
+The remote can be realized as a browser window by simply pointing a browser at the appropriate server/port or as a native desktop application or native mobile app using the [micro-app-electron-launcher] (https://github.com/mhdawson/micro-app-electron-launcher), or